future-proof-tn/randev-guide/docs/user-guide/index.md

 After you have made a booking, you might need a reminder so you don't forget it.

+To do that you need to

+ Open the Randev application

-To do that you need to open the Randev application, click on the dropdown menu on the top of the page.
-After that click on agenda and last my bookings.
+ Click on the dropdown menu on the top of the page

+ Click on agenda and last my bookings

  In this section you would find all the bookings that you have.

-You can delete a booking or add a reminder for it by simply clicking on the bell icon.

 <p align="center"><img src=./img/Rmeinder.png><p>